wwt/spring-tasklist-exercise/README.md

 - You are not limited to frameworks and technologies present in the application -- if you want to include additional libraries, go for it!
 - Kotlin is available on the classpath.
 If you are a fan of Kotlin, you are encouraged to convert / use Kotlin to your heart's content.
 - We love TDD!
 It is not required to write tests for the new functionality, but very much appreciated.
 - Check out the sql files in the project -- this is how users get created, and how the initial dataset is populated.
+- Note that the database is in-memory right now, on restart all data will be lost.
+This is fine for the purposes of this exercise.